crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/what-is-professional-ethical-hacking-1.md

 Ethical hackers abide by formal and conventional professional ethical standards or codes of ethical conduct.
 Ethical hackers abide by a professional code of ethics:
--Professionalism as grounded in university training -Professionalism as grounded in industry standards -Professionalism as grounded in industry conventions
+Professionalism as grounded in university training Professionalism as grounded in industry standards Professionalism as grounded in industry conventions

-* Professional ethical hacking is legal (authorized) and contract based
-* The practices of ethical hackers align with professional codes such as the ACM Code of Ethics and the IEEE Code of Ethics
+The practices of ethical hackers align with professional codes such as the ACM Code of Ethics and the IEEE Code of Ethics
-* White hats follow well established penetration testing industry and regulatory ethical guidelines such as EC-Council’s CEH and NIST SP 800-115

 ### References